Valeriucoding/CatMed/README.md

 diseases and body parts.
 It was created with the intention of helping doctors to quickly find the right medicine for a specific condition.

+#### The goal

+The goal of this project is to see it being used by my friend but also by other doctors who might find it useful.

+#### Future plans

 Eventually, I plan to add more features to the project, such as the ability to add product url links to the medicines and scrape the price of the medicine from the website.